 A pregnancy home test is used to measure human chorionic gonadotropin (hCG) in your urine.
 It helps determine whether or not you have elevated hCG levels indicating that you are pregnant.
 You can detect hCG in your urine 12-15 days after ovulation.

-{"label":"hCG (urine) reference range","scale":"lin","step":0.25,"hideunits":true,"items":[{"flag":"negative","label":{"short":"Negative","long":"Negative","orientation":"horizontal"},"values":{"min":0,"max":1},"text":"If you have a negative result, you should consider these results to be uncertain, as they may indicate a false negative.
+{"label":"Pregnancy home test reference range","description":"A pregnancy home use test is done to detect pregnancy by detecting human chorionic gonadotropin (hCG) in your urine.
+High levels of hCG are made during pregnancy.
+The home tests have similar results to the pregnancy tests done on urine in most doctors' offices if they are used exactly as instructed.","scale":"lin","step":0.25,"items":[{"flag":"negative","label":{"short":"Negative","long":"Negative","orientation":"horizontal"},"values":{"min":0,"max":1},"text":"If you have a negative result, you should consider these results to be uncertain, as they may indicate a false negative.
 Until you can be sure that you\u2019re not pregnant, you should be cautious and avoid doing anything that could hurt a developing fetus.","conditions":[]},{"flag":"positive","label":{"short":"Positive","long":"Positive","orientation":"horizontal"},"values":{"min":1,"max":2},"text":"If you have a positive result, it means that the test detected hCG in your urine.
 Your next step should be to consult your doctor.
-They can confirm pregnancy with an exam and additional testing, if necessary.","conditions":["Pregnancy"]}],"value":0.5,"disclaimer":"Normal reference ranges can vary depending on the laboratory and the method used for testing.
-You must use the range supplied by the laboratory that performed your test to evaluate whether your results are \"within normal limits.\""}[{"negative":0},{"positive":0}]
+They can confirm pregnancy with an exam and additional testing, if necessary.","conditions":["Pregnancy"]}],"hideunits":true,"value":0.5}[{"negative":0},{"positive":0}]

 Use the slider below to see how your results affect your